-The engineering curriculum is designed to prepare students to successfully transfer to an engineering degree program in a four-year university.
-We have created advising tools to assist you, depending on what type of engineering you wish to pursue and which university you wish to attend.
+The engineering curriculum is designed to prepare students to successfully transfer to an engineering degree program at a four-year university.

-The Associate in Engineering (AE) degree shall be granted for a planned program of study consisting of a minimum of 60 semester hours of credit (SHC) of courses.
-The degree plan includes required general education and prerequisite courses that are acceptable to all state funded Bachelor of Engineering programs.
+The Associate in Engineering (AE) program of study consists of a minimum of 60 semester hours of credit courses.
+The degree plan includes required general education and prerequisite courses that are acceptable to all state-funded Bachelor of Science in Engineering programs.

-Students who follow the degree progression plan will meet the entrance requirements at all of the North Carolina public Bachelor of Science Engineering programs.
-Associate in Engineering graduates may then apply to any of these programs without taking additional and sometimes duplicative courses.
-Admission to Engineering programs is highly competitive and admission is not guaranteed.
+Students who follow the program will meet the entrance requirements at all of the Bachelor of Science in Engineering programs at University of North Carolina System schools.
+AE graduates may then apply to any of these programs without taking additional and sometimes duplicative courses.
+Admission to engineering programs is highly competitive, and admission is not guaranteed.

-To be eligible for the transfer of credits under the AE to the Bachelor of Science in Engineering Articulation Agreement, community college graduates must obtain a grade of "C" or better in each course and an overall GPA of at least 2.5 on a 4.0 scale.
+To be eligible for the transfer of credits, students must obtain a grade of "C" or better in each course and have an overall GPA of at least 2.5 on a 4.0 scale.